snakeleon/YouCompleteMe-x64/README.md

       `YouCompleteMe/third_party/ycmd/third_party/racerd` and run `cargo build
       --release`.

+    - Java support: install [JDK8 (version 8 required)][jdk-install].
+Download a
+      [binary release of eclipse.jdt.ls][jdtls-release] and extract it to `YouCompleteMe/third_party/ycmd/third_party/eclipse.jdt.ls/target/repository`.
+      Note: this approach is not recommended for most users and is supported only for advanced users and developers of YCM on a best-efforts basis.
+      Please use `install.py` to enable java support.

 That's it.
 You're done.
 Refer to the _User Guide_ section on how to use YCM.
 Don't forget that if you want the C-family semantic completion engine to work, you will need to provide the compilation flags for your project to YCM.
 It's all